Tap / click on image to see more RealViewsTM

 Size: Small (10.8 cm x 10.8 cm)

-Display your favourite photos, images, and quotes on this vibrant ceramic tile.
+Display your favorite photos, images, and quotes on this vibrant ceramic tile.
 You can use your custom tile as a trivet or to upgrade your home deco.
 This is a fully functioning tile and is great in backsplashes.
 Great for holiday, wedding, and office gifts.

-• Weight: 106 grams.
+• Weight: 3.75 oz.

 • Made of white ceramic

-• Full-colour, full-bleed printing
+• Full-color, full-bleed printing

 About This Design